ooni/ooni.org/content/post/2019-blocking-abortion-rights-websites-women-on-waves-web.md

 consistently across all measurements, but only affects a very small set of measurements.

-Our findings are corroborated by [Censored Planet data](ADD-CSV), which also shows that the IP address 213.14.227.50 is used by the Turkish ISP to implement blocking for www.womenonwaves.org and www.womenonweb.org (as well as for these other websites: verystream.com, openload.co,
+Our findings are corroborated by [Censored Planet satellite data](/post/2019-blocking-abortion-rights-websites-women-on-waves-web/20191025-censored-planet-satellite_womenonw-eb-aves.csv.zip), which also shows that the IP address 213.14.227.50 is used by the Turkish ISP to implement blocking for www.womenonwaves.org and www.womenonweb.org (as well as for these other websites: verystream.com, openload.co,